CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS

 Side bar on the super secret ground beef recipe:

 Mom never EVER used the taco seasoning from a packet.
-Instead, cooking the ground beef using salt and pepper as seasoning, once it's cooked and drained - hit it with chili powder - about 2 T or so.
+Instead, cooking the ground beef using salt and pepper as seasoning, once it's cooked and drained - hit it with chili powder.
 That's your seasoning.
 I guarantee you you'll never use taco seasoning again.

+When your oil is hot ( I usually pop in a small piece of a tortilla to see if it'll sizzle.)
 One at a time, dip the corn tortillas in the oil just long enough to make them flexible.
+Use tongs to flip it carefully to not break the tortilla.
 Less than 3 seconds per side.
 DO NOT over cook - you're not making tostadas.
-If your oil is hot enough it is literally put the tortilla in, coat it, flip it,and bring it out.
+If your oil is hot enough it is literally put the tortilla in, coat it, flip it, and bring it out.
 Drain them on paper towels.

 Slather with sour cream down the middle.
+Just enough to coat it.
 A spoon full should do it.
 Make sure the sour cream extends to both sides.
-You want to be sure to get a bite of sour cream in each bite.
+You want to be sure to get sour cream in each bite.

 Next - put a spoonful of beef over the sour cream.

-Next - cheese, olives, onions and green chili's if you're using this.
+Next - cheese, onions, olives and green chili's if you're using them.

 Roll the tortilla into a tube.
 Transfer it to the pyrex with the seam down.